jdelkins/pia-tools/README.md

    saved some information in the file `/var/cache/pia/<interface>.json`.
 We will read that file and add to it as part of the next step.

-2. For bittorrent users: the thing with bittorrent, like ftp, is layer 3 info (the port number by which your server is reachable) is communicated in layer 7 (announce messages).
-This layer transgression requires communicating some midstream layer 3 info to your bittorrent server.
-Other types of servers (http web servers, for example) don't need to know the port number, and such traffic can be handled by straightforwardly dnatting traffic delivered to PIA's forwarded port to a static server port, locally on the firewall or elsewhere on the LAN side.
+2. For bittorrent users: the thing with bittorrent, like ftp, is that some layer 3 info (the port number by which your server is reachable) is communicated in the layer 7 protocol (announce messages).
+This layer transgression requires communicating some layer 3 info to your bittorrent server using some facility provided by the server.
+   Most popular bittorrent servers that I've looked into have an RPC interface, which may need to be configured/enabled (see below).

-   The `pia-portforward` tool can help communicating this port number to either [rtorrent][] or [transmission][].
-(I haven't gotten arround to implementing a similar feature for [qbittorrent][], the most popular bittorrent server on Linux, because I personally don't use it and no one has asked, but I believe the capability is there and it should be be simple to add.)
+   The `pia-portforward` tool can help communicating this port number to two popular bittorrent apps, namely [rtorrent][] and [transmission][].
+(I haven't gotten arround to implementing a similar feature for [qbittorrent][], the single most popular bittorrent server on seedboxes, because I personally don't use it and no one has asked, but I believe the RPC capability is there and it should be be simple to add.)

    If you are running [rtorrent][] or [transmission][] as the server behind the gateway, run, respectively, `pia-portforward --ifname <interface> --rtorrent